isb-cgc/readthedocs/docs/source/sections/data/GDC_top.rst

 ..

+   (Note that the figure above includes only the top 20 categories of data, grouped by the fields shown and sorted according to total data set size in TB.)
    The single largest category of data at the GDC which is not currently available in any ISB-CGC buckets consists of the legacy TARGET whole-genome-sequence BAM files (~600 TB).
 Our priority will be to upload the missing TARGET data from the "current" archive soon, but please